rubasace/kubernetes-in-action/README.md

 # What's this
-This repo containes my own notes on the book _Kubernetes in Action_ by Marko Luksa
+This repo contains my own notes on the book _Kubernetes in Action_ by Marko Luksa

 The `notes.md` file contains all annotations divided by chapter.